Python-SIP/sip/doc/c_api.rst

 In this section we describe the C API, provided by the :mod:`sip` module, that can be used by handwritten code in specification files.

+The API is declared in the :file:`sip.h` header file.
+SIP will ensure this file is installed in a location such that the compiler will automatically find it.

 .. c:macro:: SIP_API_MAJOR_NR